stratasan/s1-python/docs/index.md

 * a boolean denoting whether it implies the beginning of a new entity

-For example, let's take an example where we want to capture information about a person and how many books they own.
+For example, let's take an example where we want to capture information about a person and the books they own.

 We'll say we want to capture the first and last name of the person along with a book title, author and whether they've read it or not.